kristeri/chatty/README.md

-# chatty
+# Chatty
 Chatty is a proof of concept AI conversation application using Meta's LLaMA model on the backend with a client interface inspired by OpenAI's ChatGPT.
 The app uses Vue.js on the frontend and python on the backend with a Flask API.
-The LLM used is LLaMA 2.
+The LLM used is Meta's open source LLaMA 2.

 # Installation